telerik/blazor-docs/getting-started/vs-integration/dpl-wizard.md

 ### Extensions Menu

-Alternatively, instead of the context menu, you can use the VS **Extensions** menu at the top:

 1. In the **Solution Explorer**, select the Blazor app in which you want to add a Telerik DPL package.
 1. Open the **Extensions** menu.